 Rabbit Hybridoma Development

 Rabbits belong to the order Lagomorpha, which is evolutionary distinct from the order Rodentia, to which mice and rats belong.
 Rabbit monoclonal antibodies possess several key advantages over rodent monoclonal antibodies.
 First, rabbit monoclonal antibodies are able to recognize epitopes on human antigens that are not immunogenic in rodents, therefore increasing the total number of targetable epitopes.
 Second, owing to their larger body size, rabbits can provide 50 times more spleen B cells than mice.
 Higher total B cell number warrants higher antibody diversity.
 Third, rabbit monoclonal antibodies can be more readily humanized by grafting into human antibody framework or Fc domain.
+Finally, rabbit monoclonal antibodies have higher affinity and lower background than mouse or rat monoclonal antibodies when used in various diagnostic assays, such as IHC-FFPE, ELISA and Western blot.

 rabbit-hybridoma-image-1